Cecilia López Montaño: Senate of Colombia (2006 - 2010)

-At the Senate, Ms. López is recognized for her strong political control on government issues such as: Colombia's economy, debates on the army's Human Rights violations with the Defense Minister, the Carimagua's land situation and its relationship with the displaced people's rights with the Agriculture Minister; the government's management of the financial crisis due to the pyramids case and a thorough study on the convenience for Colombia of the Free Trade Agreements with the United States and the European Union.

-Concerning legislation, her most notable work is the presentation of the Bill for social transformation.
-This law promotes to redefine the national development model forcing the State to provide access to all Colombian citizens to a minimum amount of good quality services.
+Her most notable work is the presentation of the Bill for social transformation.
+This law promotes to redefine the national development model forcing the State to provide access to all Colombian citizens to a minimum amount of services.

 Acknowledgements

 On July 20, 2008, the Senator was appointed the Colombian Liberal Party's spokeswoman.
 By the end of that year, she was nominated by her colleagues, and won Senator of the year award.
 A nationally recognized award presented by Canal RCN.
 At the same time, she was chosen by Revista Cambio, as the best member of the Colombian Congress.

+She was the President of FIPA’s Group of Women Parliamentarians of the Americas.
+She was succeeded in 2009 by Linda Machuca of Ecuador.

-Throughout her professional career, she has received the Cruz de Boyacá Medal, the most important recognition given by the Colombian Government to the citizens that have served the nation with honor.
+Lopez received the Cruz de Boyacá Medal, given by the Colombian Government to the citizens that have served the nation with honor.
 She also received the highest congressional decoration for her contribution to the country's development, and the Queen Beatrice of The Netherlands decoration for her role as Colombian Ambassador in that country.

 Senator Lopez was the only female of seven Liberal Party candidates running for the party's nomination for the President of Colombia in 2009.